vic-ma/howtodismantle.github.io/_posts/2025-05-28-All-Aboard-the-API-Express-Peakboard-Meets-Deutsche-Bahn.md

 ## Result

 This screenshot shows the final result, with all the different colors and other functions for visualizing the information.
-It's a nice example of how you can format your data without writing a single line of code.
-All you need is conditional formatting.
+It's a great example of how you can format your data without writing a single line of code---all you need is conditional formatting!

 ![image](/assets/2025-05-28/080.png)